Here are 64 startups that launched today at Y Combinator’s W18 Demo Day

 Macromoltek

 Macromoltek wants to “change the drug discovery process,” by building software that designs antibodies.
-The startup use academic research combined with technology to help drug companies.
-The startup brought has secured 10 paying customers, generating $50,000 in revenue for 2017.
+The startup uses academic research combined with technology to help drug companies.
+So far, Macromoltek has ten paying customers, generating $50,000 in revenue for 2017.
 They’ve also secured $500,000 in LOIs (letter of intent) to design new antibodies.

 Passerine